trunkslamchest/mod1_project/README.md

 Contracts can be created, updated and deleted through CMD on windows or Terminal on OSX.

-Navigate to ../mod1_proj_5A and enter ruby ./bin/run.rb into CMD or Terminal
+Enter ruby ./bin/run.rb into CMD or Terminal.

-More information to be added.
+More information to be added soon.